 Preeclampsia is a syndrome of pregnancy in which blood pressure becomes elevated.
 It is categorized by elevated blood pressure as well as elevated protein levels in the urine.
 Preeclampsia can lead to a condition called eclampsia which involves seizures in pregnancy and can be life threatening.

-Patients with cholestasis are at approximately a 5 times increased risk of developing preeclampsia.
+Patients with Intrahepatic Cholestasis of Pregnancy are at approximately a 5 times increased risk of developing preeclampsia.
 This risk increases with more elevated bile acid levels and is most common when bile acid levels are over 40 micromol/L. The finding of protein in the urine seems to occur prior to the elevation of blood pressures in most cases.

 Gestational Diabetes is a condition where blood sugars become elevated in pregnancy.
 This condition is significantly more common in patients with ICP.
-In studies, the severity of the cholestasis does not seem to matter as even mild cases of ICP have an increased risk of developing gestational diabetes.
+In studies, the severity of the Intrahepatic Cholestasis of Pregnancy does not seem to matter as even mild cases of ICP have an increased risk of developing gestational diabetes.
 All pregnancies routinely have a screening test for gestational diabetes performed around 24-28 weeks of gestation.